Ever the pastry fan, I made it my mission to seek out the best bakeries in Copenhagen during my trip last fall.

 Hours: Open daily from 7:30 am to 9 pm.

 5. Conditori La Glace

-Centrally located near Copenhagen Cathedral and dating back to October 8, 1870, Conditori La Glace is Denmark's oldest bakery.
+Centrally located near Copenhagen Cathedral and dating back to October 8, 1870, Conditori La Glace is the oldest bakery in Denmark.

 The historic patisserie features original furniture from 1890 and a 1924 interior.

 Customers order from the extensive menu at a counter near the entrance and are then free to sit wherever they can find a seat.

 The HC Hat with caramel mousse, lemon-caramel ganache, and chocolate sponge cake was divine.

 The Harmonie with two pistachio macarons, fresh raspberries, and pistachio cream looked fancy; however, I quickly made a mess trying to eat it.